This post was originally published May 1, 2020. We’ve refreshed it based on lessons from 2020 and how the pandemic is evolving.

 - Monitor social media to understand our community’s comfort level for attending in-person events.

-- Through formal and informal channels, gauge how safe our participants feel about attending a large conference by fall 2020?
+- Through formal and informal channels, gauge how safe our participants feel about attending an upcoming event.

 - How are our peer organizations handling hosting in-person events?
 What decisions have they made?
 What perceptions will those decisions have for our attendees?